-Certain statements, other than statements of historical fact, included or incorporated by reference into this prospectus supplement, the accompanying base prospectus and the documents we incorporate by reference constitute "forward-looking" statements.
+Certain statements, other than statements of historical fact, included or incorporated by reference into this prospectus supplement, the accompanying prospectus and the documents we incorporate by reference constitute "forward-looking" statements.
 These forward-looking statements discuss our goals, intentions and expectations as to future trends, plans, events, results of operations or financial condition, or state other information relating to us, based on the current beliefs of our management as well as assumptions made by, and information currently available to, our management.
-Words such as "may," "anticipates," "expects," "estimates," "planned," "intends," "projects," "scheduled" or similar phrases or expressions identify forward-looking statements.
-When considering forward-looking statements, you should keep in mind the risk factors and other cautionary statements in this prospectus supplement, the accompanying base prospectus and the documents we incorporate by reference.
+Words such as "may," "anticipates," "believes," "expects," "estimates," "planned," "intends," "projects," "scheduled" or similar phrases or expressions identify forward-looking statements.
+When considering forward-looking statements, you should keep in mind the risk factors and other cautionary statements in this prospectus supplement, the accompanying prospectus and the documents we incorporate by reference.

 Although we believe these forward-looking statements are reasonable, they are based upon a number of assumptions, any or all of which may ultimately prove to be inaccurate.
-These statements are also subject to numerous assumptions, uncertainties and risks that may cause future results to be materially different from the results projected, forecasted, estimated or budgeted, including, but not limited to, the following:
+These statements are also subject to numerous assumptions, uncertainties and risks that ma cause future results to be materially different from the results projected, forecasted, estimated or budgeted, including, but not limited to, th following:

-- the volumes transported on our pipelines and gathering systems; - the level of throughput in our processing and treating facilities; - the fees we charge and the margins we realize for our gathering, treating, processing, storage and transportation services; - the prices and market demand for, and the relationship between, natural gas and natural gas liquids ("NGLs"); - energy prices generally; - the prices of natural gas and NGLs compared to the price of alternative and competing fuels; - the general level of petroleum product demand and the availability and price of NGL supplies; - the level of domestic oil, natural gas and NGL production; - the availability of imported oil, natural gas and NGLs; - actions taken by foreign oil and gas producing nations; - the political and economic stability of petroleum producing nations; - the effect of weather conditions on demand for oil, natural gas and NGLs; - the availability of local, intrastate and interstate transportation systems; - the continued ability to find and contract for new sources of natural gas supply; - the availability and marketing of competitive fuels; - the impact of energy conservation efforts; - energy efficiencies and technological trends; - governmental regulation and taxation; - changes to, and the application of, regulation of tariff rates and operational requirements related to our interstate and intrastate pipelines; - hazards or operating risks incidental to the gathering, treating, processing and transporting of natural gas and NGLs;
+- the volumes transported on our pipelines and gathering systems; - the level of throughput in our processing and treating facilities; - the fees we charge and the margins we realize for our gathering, treating, processing, storage and transportation services; - the prices and market demand for, and the relationship between, natural gas and natural gas liquids ("NGLs"); - energy prices generally; - the prices of natural gas and NGLs compared to the price of alternative and competing fuels; - the general level of petroleum product demand and the availability and price of NGL supplies;

+- · the level of domestic oil, natural gas and NGL production; - · the availability of imported oil, natural gas and NGLs; - actions taken by foreign oil and gas producing nations; - · the political and economic stability of petroleum producing nations; - · the effect of weather conditions on demand for oil, natural gas and NGLs; - · availability of local, intrastate and interstate transportation systems; - the continued ability to find and contract for new sources of natural gas supply; - availability and marketing of competitive fuels; - · the impact of energy conservation efforts; - · energy efficiencies and technological trends; - governmental regulation and taxation; - changes to, and the application of, regulation of tariff rates and operational requirements related to our interstate and intrastate pipelines;